therealnicoroshi/modlist/README.md

 Overview:

 This is the mod list I personally play.
-I would describne it as a power fantasy list with emphasis on visuals, combat, new creatures, new places, and fast paced game play.
+I would describe it as a power fantasy list with emphasis on visuals, combat, new creatures, new places, and fast paced game play.
 I could write a book on this, and still have more to say so I will just put it to you like this.
 I am very OCD, and want the best of everything in my Skyrim.